 MORPC administers the Section 5310 Enhanced Mobility for Seniors and Individuals with Disabilities for the Columbus, Ohio urbanized area.

 Through this program, MORPC provides capital and operating grants for public transportation services in order to meet the mobility needs of seniors and individuals with disabilities.
 Those eligible for funding include private non-profit organizations, state and local governments, and operators of public transportation services.

 The goal of the Section 5310 Program is to improve mobility for seniors and individuals with disabilities by removing barriers to transportation services and expanding the transportation mobility options available to them.

-The 5310 funding applications may be accessed here.
+The 5310 funding application can be accessed here.

-Due to supply chain issues and subsequent production issues, MORPC will be recommending applications for capital vehicles understand the delivery timeframes are unknown and could be several years.
+Due to supply chain issues and subsequent production issues, MORPC will be recommending applications for capital vehicles.
+Please understand that the delivery timeframes are unknown and could be several years.

 - 5310 (2023) – $1,732,502

 A workshop was held on September 27, 2023.

 The application is open until October 23, 2023 at 5 p.m.